 A wide-span building is no place to take risks.
-We prefer to err on the side of safety when designing for the weight bearing capacity of our indoor arena roofs.
+We prefer to err on the side of safety when designing for the weight bearing capacity of our covered horse arena roofs.
 We build for the varied snow loads in our service area and then add extra support to make our indoor arenas a safe place to ride any time of year!

 Steel Frame Arenas vs. Wood Frame Arenas